axelarnetwork/interchain-governance-orchestrator/README.md

 # Axelar Interchain Governance

-This project takes a representative on-chain governance protocol and extends its functionality to be able to execute a interchain proposal, once that proposal has been passed on the protocol on the source chain.
-The example used here builds on top of the `Compound` governance protocol, but with the following implementation below, the concepts can apply to any governance protocol.
+This project takes a representative on-chain governance protocol and extends its functionality to be able to execute a cross-chain proposal, once that proposal has been passed on the protocol on the source chain.
+The example used here builds on top of the `Compound` governance contracts, but with the following implementation below, the concepts can apply to any governance protocol.

 The interchain extension of the protocol will require two contracts: